rashadwest/rashadwest.github.io/_posts/2022-05-18-BTE_AnalyticsAgent_Episode_7.md

 In the basketball space, Kyrie Irving is represented by his mother Shetellia and Mike Conley is represented by his father, Mike Conley Sr. The one thing that most of us realize is negotiation is a skill.
 I have never heard about negotiators using advanced analytics, but I want to ask what if they did?
 Would they increase the deal by multiple basis points for their client?

-Things based on facts, even if it is a niche element of advanced analytics, that proves a player’s worth.
-Is it worth an agency partnering with an analytics company?
+Things based on facts, even if it is a niche element of advanced analytics, that proves a player’s worth are beyond valuable.
+Is it worth an agency or player partnering with an analytics company?

 AnalyticsFC says their “algorithm takes a large range of metrics, such as expected goals and expected assists, and works out the effect a player has had on their team’s chances of scoring or conceding goals.
 This contribution value can then be benchmarked against players bracketed in the same age category and position from different leagues.”
 I would like to see how accurate their predictive analytic has been.